SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-11-paxlovid-availability.md

    appropriate bulk materials), packaged, shipped, delivered to pharmacies/hospitals/clincs&hellip;
    and it all has to be done as soon as possible.
-2. _Synthesis:_  Metric-ton level synthesis does not happen in funky little laboratories with glassware all over.
+2. _Synthesis:_  Metric-ton level synthesis does not happen in funky little laboratories with peculiar bits of glassware all over.
 It takes a big, noisy, smelly chemical plant.
 Some of them are special-purpose, making only 1 precursor.
 3. _Chemical supply chain for reagents:_  There are a lot of inputs, so you won't make them all yourself.
 You'll buy them.
 Or, at least attempt to buy them.
 The resulting chemical supply chain involves dozens of factories all over the world.
 4. _Foreign suppliers:_ Inevitably, most of the inputs to the process are from overseas, mostly Chinese because apparently that made sense to some MBAs at some point.  (__NB:__
-   Like many scientists, I use "MBA" in its pejorative sense.)
+   Like many scientists, I use "MBA" in its rather more pejorative sense.)
 The US does not have that kind of capacity any more because of outsourcing, and we can't build it in less than probably a decade.

    <img src="{{ site.baseurl }}/images/2022-01-11-paxlovid-availability-paxlovid-paper.jpg" width="400" height="175" alt="Owen, et al. in Science: paxlovid publication, including synthesis" title="Owen, et al. in Science: paxlovid publication, including synthesis" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
    <a href="{{ site.baseurl }}/images/2022-01-11-paxlovid-availability-synthesis.jpg"><img src="{{ site.baseurl }}/images/2022-01-11-paxlovid-availability-synthesis-thumb.jpg" width="400" height="264" alt="Owen, et al. @ Science: paxlovid synthesis of a few hundred grams for clinical trial" title="Owen, et al. @ Science: paxlovid synthesis of a few hundred grams for clinical trial" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-   Last year, the paxlovid team published their data, including the synthesis (see Supplementary Info package 1 at the end of the article for synthesis of all 6 candidate molecules). <sup id="fn2a">[[2]](#fn2)</sup>  The synthesis shown here (click to embiggen) is what they had to go through in order to make a measly few hundred grams of nirmatrelvir for the clinical trial (the ritonavir they could just buy, since it's
+   Last year, the paxlovid team published their data, including the synthesis (see Supplementary Info, package 1, at the end of the article for synthesis of all 6 candidate molecules). <sup id="fn2a">[[2]](#fn2)</sup>  The synthesis shown here (click to embiggen) is what they had to go through in order to make a measly few hundred grams of nirmatrelvir for the clinical trial (the ritonavir they could just buy, since it's